Aiven-Open/klaw-docs/docs/Concepts/workflows.md

 | Promote Schema Request |                      | ✅              | ✅            |       |

 :::note
-With Schemas, there is no specific Claim Schema as it is assigned to a Topic.
-The owner of the Topic also owns the Schema.
+With Schemas, there is no specific Claim Schema as it is assigned to a topic.
+The owner of the topic also owns the Schema.
 Additionally, there is no Update Schema since existing Schemas are maintained, and a new Schema with an incremented version number is added instead.
 :::